 "As always in England all the media were against me," he added.
 "There was all that talk: he doesn't score against English teams."

-On Wednesday night, at the opening of his country's new national stadium in Stockholm, the 31-year-old striker came good with his promise and answered his critics in devastating fashion, raising three fingers to the crowd upon sealing his hat-trick.
+On Wednesday night, the 31-year-old striker came good with his promise and answered his critics in devastating fashion, raising three fingers to the crowd upon sealing his hat-trick.

 Last week for his club side Paris St Germain, Ibrahimovic created all four goals in the French team's Champions League win over Dinamo Zagreb.